ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     Set-InformationBarrierPolicy -Identity $identity -State Active
     ```

-    In this example, we are setting an information barrier policy called ResearchIBPolicy to active status.
+    In this example, we are setting an information barrier policy called `ResearchIBPolicy` to active status.

-    Repeat this step as appropriate.
+    Repeat this step as appropriate for each new policy.

-7. When you have finished setting your information barrier policies to active status, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.
+4. When you have finished setting your information barrier policies to active status, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.

     Policies are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours for this process to complete.